ChilliCream/hotchocolate-docs/docs/stitching.md

 > We could also declare a field middleware as class.
 More about what you can do with a field middleware can be found [here](middleware.md).

-With all of this in place we could now rewrite our `Message` type extension and access the `createdById` from the scoped context data:
+With all of this in place we can now rewrite our `Message` type extension and access the `createdById` from the scoped context data:

 ```graphql
 extend type Message {